nats-io/jparse/README.md

 ## Caveats and limitations

-* Not done yet (BenchMark will change)
+* Not done yet (BenchMark have changed a bit -- some got slightly better most some got slightly worse)
-* Still needs to improve error handling  (Virtually none so no real useful messages if their are errors but easy to add).
+* Still needs to improve error handling  (Did a solid first pass but there is room for improvement).
-* Boon had really excellent error messages and JParse will to
+* Boon had really excellent error messages and JParse will to (Not as good as I thought actually)
 * Does not support any extras (by design)
 * Does not support NaN, +Infinity, -Infinity because that is not in the JSON org spec.
 * Does not support any attribute key types but Strings as per JSON org spec.
 * Just strict JSON no minimal JSON (Boon and others support strict and non strict modes, JParse only does strict)
+* It is new so there could be bugs and mistakes.